VCU-CS-Capstone/CS-25-339-Publicly-Detectable-Watermarking-for-Large-Language-Models/Status Reports/Status Report Fall Week XX.md

-# *CS 25-XXX Project Name*
+# *CS 25-339: Publicly Detectable Watermarking with Large Language Models*

 **Students' Names:**
+Joseph Hughes
+Ronit Sharma
+Waleed Elbanna
+Neil Inge

 **Mentor:**
+Hongsheng Zhou

 **Faculty Advisor:**
+Hongsheng Zhou

 ## 1) Accomplishments this week ##
-   - investigate databases done by student A
+   - Investigated potential databases and determined optimal choices, completed by Joseph Hughes.
-   - make flowcharts done by students A and B
+   - Developed comprehensive flowcharts outlining project architecture and user interactions, crafted by Ronit Sharma and Waleed Elbanna.

 ## 2) Milestones to be completed next week ##
-   - debug the code to be performed by student C
+   - Thorough debugging of the initial codebase to enhance functionality and performance, to be performed by Neil Inge.

 ## 3) Issues, problems or concerns ##
-   - student C needs to learn java
+   - Neil Inge needs to familiarize with Java to efficiently debug and optimize the code.
-   - database repository costs big $$$
+   - Budget constraints regarding database repository costs; exploring alternatives and seeking additional funding options.